magento/knowledge-base/src/troubleshooting/general/deployment-failed-unable-to-apply-mdva-43395-patch.md

 ## Solution

-To resolve the issue, remove the MDVA-43395 and MDVA-43443 patches from `m2-hotfixes` and redeploy.
+To resolve the issue, remove the MDVA-43395 and MDVA-43443 patches from the `m2-hotfixes` directory and redeploy.

 ## Related reading